-I was born with a brass car key in my hand, and I came alive on July 7, 1987: the day I passed my driver’s test in my mom’s 1981 Mercedes 300SD.
+I was born with a brass car key in my hand, and I came alive on July 7, 1987: the day I passed my driver’s test in my mom’s 1981 Mercedes-Benz 300SD.
 The first car I laid claim to was my Dad’s 1977 Alfa Spider, which looked really good from the beltline up.

 ~ Reed